Cultural Heritage Services

 - matching interns to collections and mentors throughout the CLRC area

-- invites contributors to be members of DIG-SIG
+- invites contributors to be members of the Digitization SIG